 With the retirement of the last miller, around the end of the Nineteenth century, the working life of the mill came to an end and the millstones came to rest.
 By this time the Joyce family were one of the oldest and most respected tenants of the Bankes' Kingston Lacy Estate.

-In "A Kingston Lacy Childhood" Viola Bankes (the sister of Ralph Bankes who gave the Kingston Lacy estates to the National Trust in 1982) recalls "The oldest tenant farmer on the Bankes estate was Mr. Joyce who made the tenants' speech at the reception at Kingston Lacy when my farther brought my mother there as his bride.
+In "A Kingston Lacy Childhood", Viola Bankes (the sister of Ralph Bankes - the last private owner of the Kingston Lacy estates) recalls "The oldest tenant farmer on the Bankes estate was Mr. Joyce who made the tenants' speech at the reception at Kingston Lacy when my father brought my mother there as his bride.
 My grandfather later offered Mr. Joyce the freehold on his farm, 'White Mill', because of the long association of his family with the Bankes family, but the proud old man refused it, saying, 'Thank you, but a Joyce always pays for what he has'".

-After the turn of the century, the tenancy changed hands a couple of times in quick succession and the building spent the next 85 years rotting away as little more than a farm shed.
-Whitemill, along with the rest of the Kingston Lacy estates, was bequeathed to the National Trust by Ralph Bankes in 1982, but it wasn't until 1994 that the Trust found the resources to begin the painstaking conservation of the property.
+After the turn of the century, the tenancy changed hands a couple of times in quick succession and the mill building spent the next 90-odd years rotting away as little more than a farm shed.
+It wasn't until 1994 that the resources became available to begin the painstaking conservation of the property.
 The key word here is "conservation" rather than restoration - the mill today does not, and will never again, work at the task for which it was built.
-The mill cottage is now home to the custodian, one of only an handful of such "custodial tenancies" of National Trust properties.

 Prior to 1175 the history of the mill becomes a bit more uncertain.
 The Domesday Book is a bit of a let down since it doesn't list the local mills by name, merely recording a total of 8 mills in the manor: